anhur/flickering-light/README.md

 ### For 3D

+You can use one of the following nodes:

+- `FlickeringOmniLight3D`
+- `FlickeringDirectionalLight3D`
+- `FlickeringSpotLight3D`

-1. Add a `FlickeringOmniLight3D` node to your scene.
+1. Add the desired node to your scene.
-2. Adjust the `pattern` and `speed` properties in the Inspector.
+2. Adjust the `pattern`, `speed`, and `max_energy` properties in the Inspector.

 ### Or you can use it via code